Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR) Head to Head Survey

 |($1.14)

-This is a summary of current ratings and target prices for Magnum Opus Acquisition and SOBR Safe, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Magnum Opus Acquisition and SOBR Safe, as reported by MarketBeat.com.

 |Sell Ratings